XB-ART-50210Dev Biol 2015 Dec 15;4082:188-95. doi: 10.1016/j.ydbio.2015.02.018.

 Species referenced: Xenopus laevis

-Genes referenced: crebbp ep300 gnat1 gps2 ifn2 (provisional) thra thrb
+Genes referenced: camp crebbp ep300 gnat1 gps2 ifn2 (provisional) thra thrb

 Disease Ontology terms: hypothyroidism